In the cradle of coffee – Ethiopia

 - In the next 17 years of Communist rule, the coffee sector came to a virtual standstill.

-- Due to the liberalized market and increased private-sector activity, the coffee trade regained momentum in the 1990s.
+- Due to the liberalized market and increased private-sector activity the coffee trade regained momentum in the 1990s.

 - Most of the washed coffee comes from the highlands to the south and west of Adis Ababa – the best known are Yirgacheffe, Sidamo and Limu.

-- While the dry-processed coffees from Ethiopia taste mysterious and ambiguous, the best washed coffees in the country are simply elegant: their aroma is light, high-clay, fruity with lemon and floral tones.
+- While the dry-processed coffees from Ethiopia taste mysterious and ambiguous, the best washed coffees in the country are simply elegant: their aroma is light, fruity with lemon and floral tones.

 Jebena